 - cRB is the original heat capacity of the rigid base.

-The following graphs represent the temperature evolution along radial (%%0415_OSU_G2%%) and axial (%%0415_OSU_G3%%) directions comparing standard time simulations for the case having 100% density with powder thermal data and 70% density with bulk material thermal data.
-This first comparison (%%0415_OSU_G2%%, %%0415_OSU_G3%%) is useful to show the difference in temperature prediction of the billet coming from the use of two equivalent computational logics.
+The following graphs represent the temperature evolution along radial (Graph 2) and axial (Graph 3) directions comparing standard time simulations for the case having 100% density with powder thermal data and 70% density with bulk material thermal data.
+This first comparison (Graph 2, Graph 3) is useful to show the difference in temperature prediction of the billet coming from the use of two equivalent computational logics.

 Point-tracking coming from the use of 70% density material with bulk thermal properties differs from curves coming from 100% density material with powder thermal characterization, which represents the most accurate prediction if compared with the experimental plot.

-In previous graphs, the vertical reference lines show the time at which temperature difference is 100 °C and 50 °C between the surface and the core of billet, radially (%%0415_OSU_G1%%) and axially (%%0415_OSU_G2%%).
+In previous graphs, the vertical reference lines show the time at which temperature difference is 100 °C and 50 °C between the surface and the core of billet, radially (Graph 1) and axially (Graph 2).
 This can be useful to calculate the homogenization time required for entire billet to reach a desired temperature based on the given application.
 It must also be noted that thermal behavior of billet depends on the geometry of powder-filled can.

-It appears clear that the time-compression as function of heat capacity provides more accurate results in both 100% and 70% density cases with respect to the simulation campaigns in which the ftc factor is function of thermal conductivity (%%0415_OSU_G4%%).
-This can be explained using the energy balance equation (Eq.
-14) in which thermal conductivity is related to Laplace differential operator for temperature, while heat capacity is related to the derivate of temperature with respect to time.
-The use of time-compression method does influence the derivate function of temperature in the energy balance equation (Eq.
-14).
+It appears clear that the time-compression as function of heat capacity provides more accurate results in both 100% and 70% density cases with respect to the simulation campaigns in which the ftc factor is function of thermal conductivity (Graph 4).
+This can be explained using the energy balance equation (Equation 14) in which thermal conductivity is related to Laplace differential operator for temperature, while heat capacity is related to the derivate of temperature with respect to time.
+The use of time-compression method does influence the derivate function of temperature in the energy balance equation (Equation 14).

 A numerical method to simulate a heating cycle of a powder material by means of a solid continuum model is proposed.
 The analysis shows the influence of porosity on thermal behavior in the case of two equivalent numerical approaches, one using bulk material with powder thermal properties and the other using porous material with bulk thermal properties.
 A time-compression technique is developed that reduces the computational cost involved in thermal analysis of such long industrial processes.
 The influence of each thermal parameter on the prediction of time-compressed simulations is analyzed and a proper setup is obtained with the best ratio between accuracy of results and computational time.
 This time-compressed approach to thermal modeling can be useful to accurately predict the homogenization time required to reach a particular temperature, along with the powder densification at any given instant based on the application.